gemail321/python-proreports/README.md

-# Example of ProReports report generation in python
+# Example of rport generation in python using ProReports
 This example show You how can to generate reports from system ProReports in python programs.